 F(7xxx) | 0.5 | 0.6 | 0.5-1.2 | 0.3 | 2.0-2.8 | 4.0-6.0 | 0.3 |

-These representative compositions illustrate several of the fundamental complications in directly reusing scrap aluminum:
+These representative compositions illustrate several fundamental complications in directly reusing scrap aluminum:

-There are a number of more detailed challenges facing any effort to increase the number of aluminum alloys and applications suitable for direct production from recycled metal, among them the following:
+Several detailed challenges remain in increasing the number of aluminum alloys and applications suitable for direct production from recycled metal: